By Paul Scanlon

 The Reverse Twin Workflow helps deal with changes made to a Neon Twin that need to be applied back to the production database.

-If you’re unfamiliar with GitHub Actions, they can be a little daunting, so along with the guides, I created Twin Thing, an interactive app that allows you to configure how you want the Actions to run, plus allows folks to copy the code and add it to their codebase.
+If you’re unfamiliar with GitHub Actions, they can be a little daunting, so along with the guides, I created Twin Thing, an interactive app that allows you to configure how you want the Actions to run, plus, provides a convenient way for folks to copy the code and add it to their own codebase.

 Twin Thing